anhvuFE/Backend_Huong_Small_House/README.md

 - Cloudinary integration is configured automatically when `CLOUDINARY_URL` is available.
 - Product images (`POST/PUT /products`) and profile avatar upload (`PUT /profile`) accept `multipart/form-data` and are pushed to Cloudinary.
 Provide `CLOUDINARY_FOLDER` to group uploads (defaults to `small-house`).
 - Auto-refresh access token: send `x-refresh-token: <refreshToken>` header alongside an expired access token; middleware will issue a new access token in response header `x-access-token`.
+- If access token is missing or expired but `x-refresh-token` is present and valid, protected endpoints will refresh and respond with `x-access-token` while processing the request.
 - Use the `health` endpoint (`GET /health`) for uptime checks.